Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 As I prepare for my OSCP exam, I will be blogging about all the things I've learned.
 This will mostly be in the form of Hack the Box retired machine writeups, but I'll also be regularly adding to my Cybersecurity Notes repository with the things I've learned.
 This might come in the form of detailed posts about topics, such as a Buffer Overflow or Web Hacking methodology guide, or a cheatsheet such as a list of useful Windows commands I've used along the way.

-After I've sat (and hopfully passed) I'll do a big roundup of what I learned and how I found it... even if I fail.
+After I've sat (and hopefully passed) I'll do a big roundup of what I learned and how I found it... even if I fail.
 I imagine this will still be useful even if I flunk the exam!

-I hope to sit the exam in late-August 2021.
+I hope to sit the exam in late August 2021.
 I will be booking 30 days of lab time, starting in July, and will then have a month-ish to sure up my skills before sitting.

 Until then, I will be posting regularly here!
 I hope you enjoy the writeups and find the style helpful.
 Below are some of my thoughts on what I'm including in them.